kaustubh-tripathi-1/web-dev/React/blog-post/README.md

 - **`react-router`**: For navigation and routing.
 - **`prism-react-renderer`**: For syntax highlighting.
 - **`vite`**: Fast build tool and development server.
-#### Note: I created a new repo for deployment, that is why there is only a single commit.
-For commits and commit history, go [here](https://github.com/kaustubh-tripathi-1/web-dev/tree/main/React/blog-post)

 ---